- How Common is it to Have a Private Tutor?

 - #2 Consolidate Knowledge

 - #9 Create a Passion

 - #10 Learn New Things

 For visual learners, a monotonous class won’t pique their interest.
 The teacher has to incorporate visual aids such as graphs and diagrams, into the class.
-The way the teacher works, regardless of their professional skills, can demotivate a student.
+The way the teacher works, regardless of their professional skills, can affect how their lessons motivate their pupils.

-Private tutorials are a step-by-step way to help a student to succeed.
+Private tutorials are a step-by-step way to help anybody succeed.

-Remotely or face to face, they work through the key points that the student didn’t understand, give them a learning method and guide them towards an objective, which could be preparing for an exam or learning something new.
+Remotely or face to face, they work through the key points that the client didn’t understand, give them a different method and guide them towards an objective, which could be preparing for an exam or developing some new skill.

 How Common is it to Have a Private Tutor?

-New analysis by the Tutor Pages, however, reveals that the true figure is likely to be far lower than this – more like 15% at the very most.
-Of that 15%, 8% would be receiving tuition from a private tutor at home, 6% would be attending a tuition centre, and 1% would have online tuition.
+Analysis, however, reveals that the true figure is likely to be far lower than this – more like 15% at the very most.
+Of that 15%, 8% would be receiving tuition from a private instructor at home, 6% would be attending a tuition centre, and 1% would have online tuition.